Rachel0619/Loan-Approval-Prediction/README.md

 Rationale behind introducing this feature: Interest payments, compared to the principal, represent the real cash outflow that must be paid each year.
 By calculating interest_percent_income, which measures the proportion of a borrower's income dedicated to interest payments, we gain a clearer understanding of the financial burden the loan places on the borrower.

+2. Introduced new feature: `loan_to_income`

+This feature is able to increase test score from 0.94009 to 0.94844

 ### Model Training

 - Logistic Regression